curtissmith291/superfund_housing_prices/README.md

 Analysis on the effect of housing prices near EPA Superfund Sites

-##Note: This project is currently ongoing and these
+##Note: This project is currently active and text/code/files can change

 ## Project Overview and Abstract